Uranite/svt-av1-tritium/README.md

 Configures psychovisual rate distortion strength to improve perceived quality by measuring and attempting to preserve the visual energy distribution of high-frequency details and textures.
 The default is 1.0.

+- `--tx-bias` *0 to 3*

+Configure psychovisually-oriented pathways that bias towards sharpness and detail retention, at the possible expense of increased blocking and banding.
+The default is 0.

 - `--alt-ssim-tuning` *0 and 1*